mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 You can provide service account details in a JSON options file or via the DC/OS GUI.

+### New Installation

-If you are **installing from scratch** in strict mode, add the following parameter to your options JSON file in order to  provide your service account details.
+If you are performing a fresh installation of Kafka `2.0.0-0.11.0.0` on a strict mode cluster, add the following parameter to your options JSON file in order to  provide your service account details.

     $ cat options.json